Virginia State

 Comparing the costs and benefits of different forms of business organization, including sole proprietorship, partnership, corporation, franchise, and cooperative.
 Lesson – Types of Companies

 Describing how costs and revenues affect profit and supply.
-Lesson – What is an Income Statement?
+Lesson – How to Read an Income Statement

 Lesson – Supply and Demand Examples in the Stock Market

 Describing how increased productivity affects costs of production and standards of living.
-Lesson – Labor and Productivity
+Lesson – Why Do Some Jobs Pay More Than Others?

 Examining how investment in human capital, capital goods, and technology can improve productivity.
-Lesson – Labor and Productivity
+Lesson – Why Do Some Jobs Pay More Than Others?

 Lesson – What is Economic Growth?